brayden-s-haws/data_sight_ai/README.md

 # How It Works
-The app comes pre-loaded with a series of BigQuery datasets.
-The user is able to select the dataset they wish to work with, the table they are interest in, and the number of rows to preview.
+The app can be connected to SQL based databases or warehouses.
+The user is able to select the database they wish to work with, the table they are interested in, and the number of rows to preview.
 They are then shown several details about the data including a description of the table, how it relates to other tables, column fill stats and a data preview.
 Lastly, they can ask questions in natural language and an AI agent will generate SQL to answer those questions.
 The descriptions, relationships, and queries are all generated using [LangChain](https://www.langchain.com).

 You can check out a demo [here](https://share.cleanshot.com/dHzhQz3S).

 The app is hosted on [Hex](https://hex.tech) and your can test it for yourself at this [link](https://app.hex.tech/455658aa-ee04-480f-945a-3fd455933fa2/app/9f3e2ca6-e2d9-4be5-b2b1-d761a410618b/latest).

-The code for this is available in two forms:
+The code for this is available in several forms for both Postgres and BigQuery (files are appended with a bq or pq indicator):
 * A jupyter notebook file that you can run on the configuration of your choice
 * A yaml file that is meant for importing into Hex

 # Roadmap
-Currently we are using the most basic version of Langchain agents.
-We will be updating this to use advanced style agents which will allow us to offer:
+Coming updates include a move to Streamlit which will allow for:
 * AI generated ERDs
 * AI recommended visualizations